Best LED Lights (with PAR) for Planted Aquariums – From Small to Large

 - Wattage: 65 watts

-The Current USA Satellite Plus Pro delivers advanced features for planted aquascapes, with a PAR of over 155 at 12 inches, supporting even demanding plants.
+The Current USA Satellite Plus Pro offers a comprehensive set of features for planted aquascapes.
+For aquarists who enjoy incorporating technology into their tanks, this light is an excellent fit.
+It delivers a PAR rating of over 155 at 12 inches, making it suitable for even the most light-demanding plants.

 Current USA Satellite Freshwater LED Plus